 Conference: Political Parties in the Age of Populism

-REPRESENT will host a larger conference on Political Parties in the Age of Populism at the University of Birmingham on 26-27 April 2018.
-The conference will include a public event, open to all, on the evening of 26 April.
+On 26-27 April 2018, REPRESENT hosted a conference on Political Parties in the Age of Populism at the University of Birmingham.

-The focus of this conference will be on populism, political parties, and the use of foreign aid to support democracy overseas (often termed ‘democracy support’).
-Each session will address one of four key themes:
+The focus of this conference was on populism, political parties, and the use of foreign aid to support democracy overseas (often termed ‘democracy support’).
+Each session addressed one of four key themes:

 - The rise of populism and the (apparent) crisis of representative democracy.